flutter/website/src/docs/release/breaking-changes/rendereditable-layout-before-hit-test.md

 ## Summary

-Instances of `RenderEditable` must be laid out before processing hit testing; trying to hit-test a `RenderEditable` object before layout will result in an assertion such as the following:
+Instances of `RenderEditable` must be laid out before processing hit testing.
+Trying to hit-test a `RenderEditable` object before layout results in an assertion such as the following:

 `Failed assertion: line 123 pos 45: '!debugNeedsLayout': is not true.`